tom-dell/CVELK/README.md

-# CVELK
+# C.V.E.L.K.

-CVELK is a completely free and open-source tool you can use to ingest open-source and even commercial vulnerability feeds into a single location, the ELK stack.
+C.V.E.L.K. is a completely free and open-source tool you can use to ingest open-source and even commercial vulnerability feeds into a single location, the ELK stack.
 Currently there is a hosted version that is free to use for personal, and commercial use, but below there are instructions on how to set this up locally, so you can ingest commercial feeds without breaching contractual agreements.

 # Installing